strapi/strapi/docs/3.x.x/en/guides/graphql.md

 }
 ```

 ## Shadow CRUD

-To simplify and automate the build of the GraphQL schema, we introduced the "Shadow CRUD" feature.
+To simplify and automate the build of the GraphQL schema, we introduced the Shadow CRUD feature.
 It automatically generates the type definition, queries and resolvers based on your models.
 The feature also lets you make complex query with many arguments such as `limit`, `sort`, `start` and `where`.

 #### Example